Preventive measures against risks of infection

 There are requirements on waste containers

 There shall be a special waste container for sharp objects.
 The container shall be designed in such a way that sharp objects cannot penetrate the wall of the container.
-The waste container shall be labelled with the words ‘sharps’ and ‘biohazardous’ and it must not be reused.
+The waste container shall be labelled with the words ‘skärande och stickande avfall’, but it can be combined with the word ‘sharps’ in English.
+The waste container must not be reused.

 In case of an accident